evanaze/evanazevedo.com/content/post/datascience-transition-week3/index.md

 At this stage of my career I value career capital and knowledge more than income.
 Here's how I rank my priorities in my next role from most to least important:

 1. Creating value for others
-2. Learning valuable skills that I am curious about.
-Right now this is building machine learning.
-Shipping models and/or helping make decisions that drive business impact.
+2. Working on something that makes the world better, not worse
-3. Independence
+3. Learning my desired skill-set.
+Right now this is shipping machine learning models and/or helping make decisions that drive business impact.
-4. Working on something that makes the world better, not worse
+4. Independence.
+I want to do work as an independent consultant/freelancer and move towards being an entrepreneur.
 5. Making a lot of money

 I hope understanding my career journey goals up front will increase my chances of success and reduce my search time.
 Thanks for tuning in and until next week!